MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/admin-overview/what-is-help.md

 The above image shows three types of help in the admin center:

 1. **Inline help text**.
 Relays info critical to the task at hand.
-2. **Links to articles**.
-Provide a quick pathway to official documentation so you can learn more.
+2. **Link to article**.
+Provides a quick pathway to official documentation so you can learn more.
-3. **Help bubbles**.
-Provide on-the-spot help if you encounter potentially unfamiliar concepts or need additional information about a setting (such as the effect of different values).
+3. **Help bubble**.
+Provides on-the-spot help if you encounter potentially unfamiliar concepts or need additional information about a setting (such as the effect of different values).
 If needed, help bubbles also include links to additional content.

 ## Modern self-help powered by AI